remy/libraries/README.markdown

 # bind.js / Data Binding

-Simple data to HTML binding.
+Simple data to HTML binding (that also supports simple callbacks)

 ## Example